rpsilwal123/MCodingChallenge/README.md

     - SecondPage: This is a Second page when you click "current weather" on navigation bar on firstViewcontroller.
-        - To get current users location weather report for 7 days in a custom tableview with tableViewHeader of customized date format.
+        - To get current users location weather report for 7 days in a custom tableview with tableViewHeader of customized date format. # MCodingChallenge